TanselArif-21/Portfolio/README.md

 3. **Bayesian Inference**

-  An application hypothesis testing using both Bayesian Inference with a Jeffreys Prior and usual T-Tests.
+  An application of hypothesis testing using both Bayesian Inference with a Jeffreys Prior and usual T-Tests.
 Showing that these two approaches agree with each other as is the intention of such a prior.

 4. **ML Applications**